-Bob Vincent has been an Environmental Administrator in the Florida Department of Health since 2003.
-He manages Department of Health programs for Healthy Marine Beaches, Safe Drinking Water, Water Well Surveillance and Public Pools and Bathing Places.
+Bob Vincent is currently an Environmental Administrator with Florida’s Department of Health (DOH).
+He has enjoyed serving in this position since 2003.
+He manages the DOH programs for Healthy Marine Beaches, Safe Drinking Water, Water Well Surveillance, and Public Swimming Pools and Bathing Places.

-Mr. Vincent earned a Bachelor of Science degree in Biology from the University of Central Florida and a Master of Public Administration degree from Florida State University.
+Mr. Vincent earned a Bachelor of Science degree in Biology from the University of Central Florida and a Masters of Public Administration degree from Florida State University.

 Bob G. Vincent, MPA, is an Environmental Administrator in the Florida Department of Health.
 He manages Department of Health programs for Healthy Marine Beaches, Safe Drinking Water, Water Well Surveillance, and Public Pools and Bathing Places.